-[Note: Starting this month, we’re publishing the ‘Weekend Poem‘ on Fridays instead of Saturdays.]
+[Note: Starting this month, the ‘Weekend Poem‘ will be published on Fridays instead of Saturdays.]

 Das was born in pre-Independence India in a progressive family of intellectuals, the only daughter in a brood of five children.
 Her father was a daily newspaper editor and her mother was a Malayali poet who educated her daughter at home.
 There was also a great-uncle, Nalapatt Narayana Menon, a prominent writer, who provided early encouragement and mentorship.
 They split their time between Calcutta, where her father worked, before his editorial job, in a high-ranking position with the Walford Transport Company that sold Bentleys and Rolls-Royces to the upper-most social classes who could afford them.

 If we judge by today’s standards, Das’ oeuvre is certainly uneven and, as much as she may have tried, romanticization and sentimentality do show up all too often.
-But, given that she was entirely self-educated and writing under very different circumstances from today, her work stands out sharply against that of her Indian contemporaries (mostly male).
-And, it is not too much of a stretch to suggest that Das is the literary ancestor of that other famous Keralian writer, the Booker-winning and considerably more well-known Arundhati Roy.
+But, given that she was entirely self-educated and writing under very different circumstances from today, her work stands out sharply against that of her Indian (mostly male) contemporaries.
+And it is not too much of a stretch to suggest that Das is one of the literary ancestors of that other famous Keralian writer, the Booker-winning and considerably more well-known Arundhati Roy.

 This wasn’t taken quietly by the Indian literati, particularly P Lal, who was Das’ contemporary and a teacher, poet and translator.
 Lal championed Indians writing in English by setting up a publishing house called ‘Writer’s Workshop’, which is still going strong today.
-Each book published carried a highly-provocative, for that time, declaration that the writers “agree in principle that English has proved its ability, as a language, to play a creative role in Indian literature through original writing and through transcreations.”
-When Lal sent Bose’s comments around to a hundred-plus Indian poets writing in English, Das’ response was simply that she wrote in English because she found it easier.
-But, she bristled, in personal life and in her poems, such as ‘An Introduction‘, about this.
+Each book published carried a highly-provocative (for that time) declaration that the writers “agree in principle that English has proved its ability, as a language, to play a creative role in Indian literature through original writing and through transcreations.”
+When Lal sent Bose’s comments around to hundred-plus Indian poets writing in English, Das’ response was simply that she wrote in English because she found it easier.
+But she bristled, in personal life and in her poems, such as ‘An Introduction‘, about this.